 Here’s how you can benefit from an OTT advertising geofencing campaign

-- Access to over 1300 demographic and psychographic variables for hyper-local precision allows you to reach individual and households that are most likely to become a customer.
+- Access to over 1300 demographic and psychographic variables for hyper-local precision allows you to reach individuals and households that are most likely to become customers.

 - Use GPS data to target physical addresses with unmatched precision and scale.

 - Bring the precision used with online ad targeting to CTV advertising, with targets set on context, keywords, and online behavior.

 - Incorporate addressable geofencing to improve the results of your programmatic advertising CTV campaigns and other marketing efforts for specific households.